-What Factors Affect The Gold Price?
+What Factors Affect the Price?

-It can change by the hour, or even by the minute in some instances.
+It can change by the minute in some instances.
 It is important to understand the various factors that affect the gold price so that you can study gold price charts including gold price history for a longer period to determine whether now is the right time to make your move.

 What common factors influence the gold price?